apache/datasketches-website/docs/HLL/HllSketchVsDruidHyperLogLogCollector.md

 Also, Druid's implementation was much slower.

 Technical Note: the library's HLL sketches are more complicated than the standard HLL algorithm.
 In certain special cases where better-than-HLL accuracy is possible, the library employs other estimators, and even other stochastic processes and data structures.
 When those special cases no longer apply, the library falls back to the standard HLL algorithm.
-As a result, when viewed as black boxes, HLL sketches can exhibit a small penalty for merging, and therefore don't satisfy a strict definition of fully mergeable.
+As a result, when viewed as black boxes, the library's HLL sketches can exhibit a small penalty for merging, and therefore don't satisfy a strict definition of fully mergeable.
 However the library is always at least as accurate as standard HLL sketches, which <b>are</b> fully mergeable.

 ## Source code